 Have you tried Brazilian churrasco?
-Posted by carol on Aug 31, 2020 in Brazilian Profile, Culture, Customs, Customs, Entertainment, Entertainment, Food, Learning, Vocabulary
+Posted by carol on Aug 31, 2020 in Brazilian Profile, Culture, Customs, Entertainment, Learning, Vocabulary

 Olá, caros leitores!
 Hello, dear readers!
 I hope you guys you guys have already eaten, because our post today will cover one of Brazilians’ greatest passions.
 No, this is not about soccer or samba.
 What truly brings people together in this country, from North to South, is the churrasco!
 If this is the first time you are ever hearing this word, worry not!
 Churrasco is nothing but what English speakers like to call barbecue.
 Even though its origins date back to the prehistoric age, when men found out that carne (meat) would become macia (tender) when roasted no fogo (on fire), everywhere in the world have their own local variety of barbecue.
 Let’s find out a little more about the Brazilian one?